 - Develop their independent living skills and build their self-confidence

 Best for ages 14-18

-Programs will be offered in the schools this upcoming school year.
+The summer session is full.
+Other dates will be offered in area schools this school year.